STAND. COM. REP. NO. 2341

 President of the Senate

 State of Hawaii

-Your Committees on Water, Land, Energy and Environment and Commerce, Consumer Protection and Housing, to which was referred S.B.
-No. 2615 entitled:
+Your Committee on Energy and Environment, to which was referred S.B.
+No. 2754 entitled:

-As affirmed by the records of votes of the members of your Committees on Water, Land, Energy and Environment and Commerce, Consumer Protection and Housing that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
-No. 2615, as amended herein, and recommend that it pass Second Reading in the form attached hereto as S.B.
-No. 2615, S.D.
+As affirmed by the record of votes of the members of your Committee on Energy and Environment that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 2754, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
+No. 2754, S.D.
 1, and be referred to the Committee on Ways and Means.

 Respectfully submitted on behalf of the members of the Committee on Energy and Environment,